venkateshb007/flashcards-generator-frontend-capstone-project/README.md

 ## Installation

-Download project using ZIP file.
+Use clone method or download project using ZIP file in your your computer.

-Open project in vs code.
+Open project in vs code and follow the below steps in Vs terminal to install node-modules.

-Follow the below steps in vs terminal.
+Method 1.
+Using downloaded ZIP file from GITHUB.

 1.Install node-modules

 ```bash